 How Long Will It Take for Changes to DNS to Show Up?

-While everyone wishes changes to their DNS configuration appeared worldwide instantly, in practice, DNS can be slow to update.
+While everyone wishes changes to their DNS configuration appeared worldwide instantly, in practice, DNS can sometimes be slow to update.
+To be more specific:

-Time it takes for a change to a Porkbun-hosted DNS record to update worldwide:
+How long does it take for a change to a DNS record on Porkbun to update worldwide?

 Modifications to an existing record take some time before they’re live everywhere.
 In order to save bandwidth, DNS servers will continue to serve out a “cached” or saved version of your old configuration until the “TTL” of those records runs out.

-Time it takes for a brand new DNS record to resolve worldwide:
+How long does it take for a brand new DNS record to resolve worldwide?

 Usually, when you add a new DNS record via Porkbun’s Domain Management console, it resolves everywhere moments after you click “add.”